picoded/dockerfiles/utility/rancher-master-aws-cluster/README.md

 Temporary docker image of (rancher/server:stable), for deploying docker master nodes into AWS ECS in a HA clustering setup.

-This will eventually be replaced by : https://github.com/rancher/rancher/pull/7250 Which hopefull be one day pushed into stable.
+This will eventually be replaced by : https://github.com/rancher/rancher/pull/7250 Which hopefully be one day pushed into stable.